-1. Each of the Contracting States shall notify to the other in writing, through the diplomatic channel, of the completion of the procedures required by its law for the bringing into force of this Agreement.
+1. Each of the Contracting States shall notify to the other in writing, through the diplomatic channel, of the completion of the procedures required by its legislation for the entry into force of this Agreement.
 The Agreement shall enter into force on the date of receipt of the later of these notifications.

-- 2. The provisions of this Agreement shall apply: - (a) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the thirtieth day following the date upon which the Agreement enters into force; and - (b) with regard to other taxes, in respect of years of assessment beginning on or after the thirtieth day following the date upon which the Agreement enters into force.
+- 2. The provisions of the Agreement shall have effect: - (a) in Mauritius, on income for any income year beginning on or after the first day of January next following the date upon which the Agreement enters into force; and - (b) in South Africa: - (i) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the first day of January next following the date upon which the Agreement enters into force; and - (ii) with regard to other taxes, in respect of taxable years beginning on or after the first day of January next following the date upon which the Agreement enters into force.

-3. The Agreement for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income between the Government of the Kingdom of Lesotho and the Government of the Republic of South Africa which entered into force on 9 January 1997 shall be terminated with effect from the date of entry into force of this Agreement and shall cease to have effect for any period thereafter for which the provisions of this Agreement shall apply.
+3. Agreement between the Government of the Republic of Mauritius and the Government of the Republic of South Africa for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income, signed at Pretoria on 5 July 1996, shall be terminated with effect from the date of entry into force of this Agreement and shall cease to have effect for any period thereafter for which the provisions of this Agreement shall apply.